 - If volatility exceeds 40%, the expected future 5-day return enters negative territory, as shown by the blue line diving below zero on the vertical axis, when volatility reaches 40%.

-- For volatilities below any value between 20% and 70%, the expected future return is above average.
+- The expected future return is above average for volatilities below any value between 20% and 70%.
 We can tell by the orange line staying above the grey line in this volatility range.

 - Volatilities below 8% or above 70% combined occur less than 5% of the time.
 We consider them outliers and don't include them in the chart.